Most recent updates to this page: October 2017.

 At its heart, our redesigned budget model and process will reflect our mission and core values.
 It will be one tool we use to accomplish our goals.
 You can expect the new model will:

 Not much initially.
 The redesigned budget model and process will be implemented gradually.
 Currently, the universitywide task force and steering committee are making initial recommendations for the new model.
-In 2017-18, VCU will continue to operate under the current budget model, and a preliminary version of the redesigned model will be used to produce comparative information.
-This information will be shared with unit leaders, faculty and staff.
+In 2017-18, VCU continues to operate under the current budget model, and a preliminary version of the redesigned model is showing comparative information.
+This information is being shared with unit leaders, faculty and staff.
 This will enable everyone to see how much revenue generated by each unit along with their share of the university’s costs.
 Changes will be made to this preliminary model if we discover significant issues we didn’t expect.
 We also will develop a process for regularly reviewing and revising the model after this initial period.
 The following fiscal year, 2018-19, the redesigned budget model will be used.
 During this year, all units, both revenue generating and central support, will be kept in a “steady state.”
 Their budgets will be adjusted to maintain their funding at the previous year’s level.

 Similar to most institutions that redesign their budget model, a primary goal is to provide more accurate and transparent information about revenues and expenses.
 Work to date by the universitywide task force includes some elements that appear in RCM-type models and other elements that do not.
 VCU will have a hybrid budget model that incorporates best practices customized to fit VCU’s priorities, needs and values.
 VCU will not adopt an approach that would require units to be self-sufficient.